pivotal-cf/docs-aws-services/creating.html.md.erb.md

 To create a service instance of the AWS DynamoDB service, use `cf create-service` to create an instance of `aws-dynamodb`.

-To create an instance of `aws-dynamodb`, use `cf create-service SERVICE PLAN SERVICE_INSTANCE`.
+To create an instance of `aws-dynamodb`, use `cf create-service SERVICE PLAN SERVICE-INSTANCE`.
 The following example creates an instance named `mydynamodb` with the `standard` plan:
 <pre class="terminal">$ cf create-service aws-dynamodb standard MYDYNAMODB</pre>

 Binding an app to a DynamoDB service instance creates an IAM User that can create tables with a prefix corresponding to the guid of the service instance.
 You can find the credentials to create DynamoDB tables programatically in the `VCAP_SERVICES` environment variable of the app that service is bound to, along with the table prefix and region.
 For example: